-The 10th Mountain Division Hut Association in conjunction with Aspen Alpine Guides is offering the 2018 Benedict 100 from January 21st through January 26th, 2018.
+The 10th Mountain Division Hut Association in conjunction with Paragon Guides is offering the 2019 Benedict 100 from January 27th through February 1st, 2019.
 This is an extraordinary opportunity to ski-tour from Aspen to Vail on a guided and supported six-day adventure that will cover over 80 miles of mixed terrain with accumulated ascents approaching 17,000 vertical feet for the journey.

 The Benedict 100 is a very strenuous trip.
 It not only requires a strong training base, physical endurance, and good backcountry ski experience, but also demands mental focus and determination.
 All this to cover nearly 100 miles on skis, in six long days,in potentially cold temperatures, and while on remote trails in varying snow

 Participants will be guided by experienced backcountry ski guides to Margy’s Hut, Betty Bear Hut, Uncle Bud’s Hut, Jackal Hut, and finally to the warmth of the Shrine Mountain Inn.
 Hosts will provide simple support in the huts with drinks and a hot meal on arrival and breakfast before departure each day.

 The physical and mental challenges of the Benedict 100 are off-set by the camaraderie that is shared in the group and the personal satisfaction and accomplishment of moving through the Central Rocky Mountains.
 Always in mind can be the history and memories of the ski troops of the 10th Mountain Division.Reservations and Additional Information: Paragon Guides 970-926-5299

 The inaugural Benedict 100 Tour allowed skiers commemorating the return of the world championships to travel from Aspen to Vail by way of the 10th Mountain Division Huts.